ihrapsa/KlipperWrt/README.md

 ### OR

 ### Installing Script method
-Installes everything up to date
+Installs everything up to date.
 Possibly unstable, sometimes new dependencies are added and I might not have updated the script by then.

 <details>
-  <summary>Click to expand!</summary>
+  <summary>Click for STEPS!</summary>

 This method uses 2 scripts to foramt an sd card and make it extroot and another one that installes everything from the internet.